kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 }
 ---

+_This is a **part 2** of the series [IHP with Elm](https://driftercode.com/blog/ihp-with-elm-series)_

-When initializing an Elm app through JavaScript, you have access to set initial values into the app through something called [flags](https://guide.elm-lang.org/interop/flags.html).
+When initializing Elm, you have access to set initial values into the app through something called [flags](https://guide.elm-lang.org/interop/flags.html).

-For this part of the series, I want to show you a technique for loading these values called flags directly from IHP into Elm.
+For this part of the series, I want to show you a technique for loading these values called flags directly from IHP into Elm in a type-safe way.

-**And what's even cooler, we will also enable you to generate Haskell types to Elm without writing any decoders or encoders manually 😍**
+And what's even cooler, we will also enable you to **generate Haskell types to Elm** without writing any decoders or encoders manually 😍

-- This is a **part 2** of the series [IHP with Elm](https://driftercode.com/blog/ihp-with-elm-series)

 ## Starting out simple

-Elm should not be used for everything in an IHP app.
-IHP gives you server-side rendering, easy authentication and a great framework for forms.
-Keeping that is good and improves your quality of life as a developer.
+IHP is a full-stack web framework, and Elm should not be used for absolutely everything view-related in an IHP app.

+IHP gives you routing, server-side rendering, easy authentication and great forms utilites with server-side validation in a typesafe way.
+I would not opt out of these features just for writing everything in Elm.

-If you are looking for pure Elm Single Page App with a JSON api, [haskell-servant](https://www.servant.dev/) is probably a more logical way to go.
+If you don't need these features and prefer making a pure Elm Single Page App with a headless JSON api, [haskell-servant](https://www.servant.dev/) is possibly a more logical way to go.

-**In IHP, use Elm only when you start to think "I really need Elm for this".** That will keep the complexity down and let you use Elm for what it's great for.
+**In IHP, use Elm only when you start to think "I actually need Elm".** That will keep the complexity down and let you use Elm for what it's great for.

 All this being said, the example in this tutorial is made extremely simple to make the process easier to follow.